 Library history

-In January 2019 the unified Library of the School of Philosophy opened to the public, in a new modern building of 7,500 m2 next to the School.
+In January 2019 the Library of the School of Philosophy opened to the public, in a new modern building of 7,500 m2 next to the School.